-My Brush of Choice: As a result of these discoveries, the flat has become my brush of choice and the majority of my paintings are completed with just two types of flat brushes: the flat hog bristle and the flat mongoose.
+As a result of these discoveries, flat brushes have become my brushes of choice and the majority of my paintings are completed with just two types: the hog bristle long flat and the synthetic long grainer.

 The flat hog bristle is quite versatile.
 It can hold a lot of paint for thick impasto work or be used to paint thin washes.
 It has a nice springy quality.
-For years I used this brush exclusively, but at this point I do about 80% of each of my paintings with flat hog bristle brushes.
-I mainly use sizes 2 – 12 but occasionally use larger sizes for larger paintings (my largest is a size 35!).
-I’m currently using Creative Mark Pro Stroke Series 77F, but the brand doesn’t really matter as long as the bristles don’t fall out too easily.
+For years I used this brush exclusively, but at this point I do about 80% of each of my paintings with long flat hog bristle brushes.
+I use sizes 2 – 12 in these brushes: Trekell Hog Bristle Long Flats, but occasionally use larger sizes in other brands for larger paintings (my largest is a size 35!).

-I’ve since added a flat brush made with mongoose hair by Royal & Langnickel.
-However, these brushes have been discontinued due to the endangered status of Indian Mongoose.
-Happily, Rosemary & Co. offers a high-quality replacement made with a blend of badger hair.
-The softness of these brushes offers the ability to lay down thick paint on top of an already thick stroke without digging into the lower thick stroke the way the stiffer hog bristle would.
+The softer long flat brushes I use are synthetic hair that’s made to perform like natural mongoose hair.
+The softness of these brushes offers the ability to lay down thick paint on top of an already thick stroke without digging into the lower stroke the way the stiffer hog bristle would.
 They’re also great for softening edges and for detail work.
 I mainly use these for finishing effects as I approach a painting’s completion.
-I use sizes 2 – 12 in these brushes as well.
-The remaining 20% of each of my paintings are done with these brushes, as well as a few other tools for special effects.
+I use sizes 1/8″ – 1/2″ in these brushes: Trekell Legion Long Grainer.

 I’ll also occasionally use a palette knife or paper towel for certain effects, but I’m admittedly mostly a brush painter.
 (Although you’ll often catch me at plein air painting shows touching up paintings with my fingers after I’ve put my brushes away.
 But I usually end up just getting them out again because I haven’t figured out how to make convincing brush strokes with my fingers.)